 And if organic produce is your cup of tea, it is possible to purchase the fresh produce from A Little Farm on the Hill from JustLife in Kuala Lumpur…and hint hint, every Monday is the freshest, because it is when A Little Farm on the Hill make their weekly drop off.

 Getting to A Little Farm on the Hill

 GoCar is an on-demand car hire platform, which means that you can hire a car at any time of the day.
 Whether it’s per hour or per day, GoCar offers flexibility… meaning you only pay for what you use.
-Currently GoCar is available in over 50 locations across Kuala Lumpur and Langkawi in Malaysia.
+Currently GoCar is available in over 100s of locations across Kuala Lumpur, Penang, and Langkawi in Malaysia.

 Not convinced yet about GoCar?
 Well check out my post about why I love GoCar and will only use GoCar in Malaysia.

 Loved this post?
 Pin it, it’s more fun!